 - Datastore-Specify the datastore where you want to store the .vmdk files for the volume group.
-You can specify the location of the virtual machine configuration files on the previous Choose Volumes to Protect page. - Replica disk format-Specify the format of the disk that will be created. - Flat-This disk format allocates the full amount of the disk space immediately, but does not initialize the disk space to zero until it is needed.
-This disk format is only available on ESX 5; if you select this disk type on ESX 4, a thick disk will be created. - Thick-This disk format allocates the full amount of the disk space immediately, initializing all of the allocated disk space to zero. - Thin-This disk format does not allocate the disk space until it is needed. - Physical volume maximum size-Specify the maximum size, in MB or GB, of the virtual disks used to create the volume group.
+You can specify the location of the virtual machine configuration files on the previous Choose Volumes to Protect page. - Replica disk format-If you are creating a new disk, specify the format of the disk that will be created. - Flat Disk-This disk format allocates the full amount of the disk space immediately, but does not initialize the disk space to zero until it is needed.
+This disk format is only available on ESX 5; if you select this disk type on ESX 4, a thick disk will be created. - Thick-This disk format allocates the full amount of the disk space immediately, initializing all of the allocated disk space to zero. - Thin-This disk format does not allocate the disk space until it is needed. - Physical volume maximum size-If you have creating a new disk, specify the maximum size, in MB or GB, of the virtual disks used to create the volume group.
 The default value is equal to the maximum size that can be attached to the datastore you selected.
-That will depend on your ESX version, your file system version, and the block size of your datastore. - Volume Group size-Specify the maximum size, in MB or GB, of the volume group.
+That will depend on your ESX version, your file system version, and the block size of your datastore. - Volume Group size-If you are creating a new disk, specify the maximum size, in MB or GB, of the volume group.
 The default value will match the source.
-This value cannot be less than the logical volumes total size that you are trying to create on the volume group.
+This value cannot be less than the logical volumes total size that you are trying to create on the volume group. - Pre-existing virtual disks path-If you are using an existing virtual disk, specify the location of the existing virtual disks that you want to reuse.